juxhouse/bela-resources/reference/ClientControlledDeployment.md

 # Client-Controlled Deployment
 (AKA "On-premisses", AKA "Bring Your Own Cloud")

-Enterprise accounts can deploy BELA in their own environment.
+With an enterprise account you can deploy BELA in your own environment.